carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 > ## Activity 7 (20 min)
 > - Take turns presenting and observing the 'learner view' of a 3 minute live coding segment for your workshop.
 > - In this case, it is probably best to provide feedback immediately after each section is complete.
 Start with the presenter giving feedback on themselves.
 Feedback should mainly be focused on the online teaching and learning environment.
-A little general feedback is ok, but keep an eye on the time.
+A little general feedback is ok, where applicable, but keep an eye on the time.
 > - Groups 7 and 8 complete Activity 0 (1st and 2nd half).
 Note that both groups will have an opportunity to complete this activity promptly using the extra time in Activity 8.
 {: .challenge}